Effect:

 Areas of application:

-Stomach and intestinal diseases for small children, chronic diarrheal diseases, first aid for coughs with bloody sputum, sweaty feet, lower leg ulcers, wound treatment, inflamed oral mucous membranes, gastritis, rheumatoid arthritis
+Stomach and intestinal diseases for small children, chronic diarrhea, first aid for coughs with bloody sputum, sweaty feet, leg ulcers, wound treatment, inflamed oral mucosa, gastritis, rheumatoid arthritis, inflammations in the mouth and throat

 Plant parts used: